 1. (1-3) The sinful ignorance and willful blindness of Israel.

 a.
-They do not consider in their hearts that I remember all their wickedness: The problem among the people and leaders of Israel was they forgot – willfully – that the Lord saw and remembered their sin.
-We often deliberately forget that the Lord sees and remembers when we sin.
+They do not consider in their hearts that I remember all their wickedness: The problem among the people and leaders of Israel was they forgot – willfully – that the LORD saw and remembered their sin.
+We often deliberately forget that the LORD sees and remembers when we sin.
 It may be secret before men, but not before God – He says, “they are before My face.”

 ii.
 There is a precious promise for those who come to God under the New Covenant: For I will forgive their iniquity, and their sin I will remember no more (Jeremiah 31:34).
 We often wish that time would make God forget our sin, but it doesn’t.
 Only the atoning substitute of Jesus, crucified in our place under the New Covenant makes God forget our sin.

 b.
 When I would have healed Israel: God was willing to heal Israel from their sin and its effects, but not as long as they acted as if God did not see their sin.
 They had to treat God as He really is, a God who sees and remembers unrepentant, uncovered sin.

 c.
-They make a king glad with their wickedness . . . princes have made him sick . . . all their kings have fallen: The phrases probably all refer to one of the successful assassination plots against the throne of Israel during the ministry of Hosea.
-Since there were four kings violently overthrown during his ministry, it’s hard to pin down which one he means.
+They make a king glad with their wickedness: This phrase, together with princes have made him sick (Hosea 7:5) and all their kings have fallen (Hosea 7:7) probably all refer to one of the successful assassination plots against the throne of Israel during the ministry of Hosea.
+Since there were four kings violently overthrown during his ministry, it’s hard to exactly know which one he means.

 2. (4-7) Israel’s heart is inflamed after idols.